srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 # Codelog

-Last update July 3, 2025
+Last update July 7, 2025

-This codelog contains the author's notes when addressing the TR comments on the **Building-Business-Ready-Generative-AI-Systems** repository.
+This code log contains the author's notes when addressing the TR comments on the **Building-Business-Ready-Generative-AI-Systems** repository.

 ➬The motivation of this document is to emphasize that *The primary goal of the code reviewing process is to verify that each example in the notebook of each chapter works as expected, as explained in Section 6 of this document, which doesn't exclude other pertinent comments on the code*.

-🐬 Indicates *new notes since the last update*

 The notes are organized by theme.

 ## 0. Private token and grequests.py
  `grequests.py` is downloaded early in each notebook.
 It contains a download function.
 But to download it with curl, we need a private token.